-Prerequisite: See individual department requirements.
+Prerequisite: see individual department requirements.
 (3 credits)

-MFG 605 (OMS 605).
+MFG 605 (TO 605).
 Manufacturing and Supply Operations

-This is a course on the basic concepts and techniques of operations and inventory management.
+Prerequisite: none.
+(1.5-3 credits) This is a course on the basic concepts and techniques of operations and inventory management.
 The foundation of the course is a system of manufacturing laws collectively known as "Factory Physics".
-These laws relate to measures of plant performance, such as throughput, cycle time, work-in-process, customer service, variability, and quality, in a consistent manner and provide a framework for evaluating and improving operations.
+These laws relate to measures of plant performance, such as throughput, cycle time, work -in-process, customer service, variability, and quality, in a consistent manner and provide a framework for evaluating and improving operations.
 Concepts and methods are examined via exercises and case studies.